Quality Records: History

 Quality Records along with MuchMusic put out the Dance Mix series from 1990 to 1997.

 Quality Records folded in 1997 in Canada shortly before their American branch folded in 1998.

 The Dance Mix series was rebranded MuchDance in late 1997 after Much's contract with Quality Records expired.

 Subsidiary

-A small article appeared in the June 27, 1970 issue of Billboard, informing that Quality Records had set up a new label, Celebration.
+A small article appeared in the 27 June 1970 issue of Billboard, informing that Quality Records had set up a new label, Celebration.
 The name came from a promotion magazine of theirs which was edited by Mel Shaw.
 He was also named as the man who would coordinate the new label and handle its promotion.
 The fledgling label kicked off with "Love is All" by Montreal artist Patrick Norman.

-Artists
+Skyline Records was closely associated with Quality Records.
+It was formed in the 1970s by producer John Driscoll.
+It served as an outlet for some of his projects which included disco singer Karen Silver, rock band Vehicle and Madcats.

-Quality Records released recordings by the following music artists:
+Distributor